SenteonLLC/senteonllc.github.io/version/latest/Main.md

 # Step 3: Install Senteon Agent(s)

-*Note: Senteon Recommends that you use an account with Administrator privileges to install Senteon Agent*

 Inside the Command Center install directory (`C:\Program Files\Senteon\CommandCenter\` by default), there will be an additional .msi installer for the Senteon Agent called `SenteonAgent.msi`.
 This installer should be distributed and installed onto all systems that you intend to manage.